Evolution of transport under cumulative damage in metro systems: Dataset description

 \section{Dataset description}

 The metro system is one of the mass transportation systems used in several urban areas worldwide.
 Its infrastructure constitutes a rail system with exclusive right-of-way whose tracks can be underground, at grade, or elevated.
 It works based on previously designed routes or lines connecting several parts of the city and, usually, it is integrated to other transportation modes; nevertheless, its operation is independent of them \cite{UPTmodes}. \\[2mm] There are several ways to represent a transportation system as a network that can provide different information about its structure \cite{von2009}.
 For instance, the $\mathbb{L}$-space representation considers each station as a node of the graph, and two of them are linked only if there is a route that connects them directly \cite{von2009}.
 In another representation, the $\mathbb{B}$-space, the routes are considered nodes, the edges are drawn between the routes and the stations that belong to their path, thus the stations appear connected through routes only \cite{von2009}.
 In this work, we use a representation proposed by Derrible \cite{Derrible2012}.
 In this depiction of a metro system, the vertices correspond only to the terminal stations which are the stations at the end of a line and the transfer stations that allow people to change from one line to another.
 Other stations are ruled out since they do not provide relevant information.
 To draw the edges, Derrible considers two particular types: in the first group of edges are the simple ones defined by the connections that establish a single line without overlapping.
 The second group considers multiple edges representing the fact that there is more than a line linking the stations.
-In the following, we dismiss the effects of overlapping lines, thereby the metro systems are represented by networks of terminal and transfer stations connected by directed edges. \\[2mm] We study 33 metro systems using the information and database compiled by Derrible \cite{SybilWolfram2014,Derrible2012} and depicted in Fig. \ref{Fig_1}.
-The systems analyzed belong to different parts of the world (North and Latin America, Eastern and Western Europe, Africa and Asia) and have diverse topologies.
-Regarding the number of lines, they range from 2 lines in the Cairo system to 14 lines found in the metro of Paris \cite{Derrible2012}.
-For the number of nodes, using the representations of terminals and transfer stations, we can find small graphs as the Rome metro ($N=5$) or Cairo and Marseille systems ($N=6$) and large ones as the case of New York ($N=77$) or London ($N=83$).
-Referring to the structure, the data set contains systems represented by connected networks with a tree structure, for instance, the case of Cairo, Delhi, or Toronto.
-Other systems show a few cycles in their structures as in Prague or Bucharest and some of them display more complex structures such as the systems in London or Paris.
+In the following, we dismiss the effects of overlapping lines, thereby the metro systems are represented by networks of terminal and transfer stations connected by directed edges. \\[2mm]